Flying-dink/Coding-Quiz/README.md

 # Coding-Quiz
-Challenge #4

 ![2021-07-07 (4)](https://user-images.githubusercontent.com/83742550/124858651-79f57400-df7c-11eb-90aa-c724477b4eee.png)
  https://flying-dink.github.io/Coding-Quiz/
-# ReadMe-Generator

 ## Description
- An app that produces a  professional Readme
+ An simple game built using javascript  that employs window prompts and a timer to test your knowledge of coding.

-## Table of Contents (Optional)
+## Table of Contents

-If your README is very long, add a table of contents to make it easy for users to find what they need.

 * [Installation](#installation)
 * [Usage](#usage)